gmu04/KeyChainAccess/README.txt

 Keychain demo project which shows CRUD operations on Keychain

-Save, Search, Update, Delete using
+Save, Search, Update, Delete
+    * a password or
+    * a note

 You can find complete info about Keychain services from the following links /**
     https://developer.apple.com/documentation/security/keychain_services
     https://developer.apple.com/documentation/security/keychain_services/keychain_items/adding_a_password_to_the_keychain
 */